LEGAL NOTICE & WEBSITE CHARTER

 The user acknowledges that they have the necessary skills and resources to access and use the website, and acknowledges that they have verified that the computer configuration they use for this purpose is in perfect working order.

 The website is, in principle, accessible 24 hours a day, 7 days a week.
-However, due to the nature and complexity of the Internet, and in particular its technical performance and response times for consulting, querying or transferring data, the website publisher shall apply its best efforts, in accordance with best practice, to allow access to and use of the website and the functionalities offered on it, but cannot guarantee its absolute accessibility or availability.
+However, due to the nature and complexity of the Internet network, and in particular its technical performance and response times for consulting, querying or transferring data, the website publisher shall apply its best efforts, in accordance with the state of the art, to allow access to and use of the website and the functionalities offered on it, but cannot guarantee its absolute accessibility or availability.

-The website publisher reserves the right to complete or modify, at any time, in whole or in part, the functionalities available on the website, notably in-keeping with technological developments.
+The website publisher reserves the right to add or modify, at any time, in whole or in part, the functionalities available on the website, particularly in the light of technological developments.

 It is the user’s responsibility to monitor developments in their IT and transmission resources so that they could be adapted in accordance with developments to the website and its functionalities.